oatlog/oatlog/doc/report/main.typ

     performance challenges.
 These arise from a combinatorial explosion in rewrite possibilities, requiring sophisticated e-graph engines and motivating research into e-graph technology.

-    We introduce Oatlog, an ahead-of-time compiled e-graph engine that significantly outperforms egglog, the currently fastest mainstream e-graph engine.
-Oatlog achieves speedups over 100x for very small e-graphs, gradually decreasing to a 2x speedup at $10^6$ e-nodes and matches egglog's performance beyond $10^7$ e-nodes.
+    We introduce Oatlog, an ahead-of-time compiling e-graph engine that significantly outperforms egglog, the currently fastest mainstream e-graph engine.
+Oatlog achieves speedups over 100x for very small e-graphs, gradually decreasing to a 2x speedup at $10^6$ e-nodes and roughly matches egglog's performance beyond $10^7$ e-nodes.

     Oatlog implements a subset of the egglog language and can itself be seen as a compiler from egglog to Rust.
 As a Rust procedural macro, it complements egglog by focusing on being